IMI-KIT/eplus-lod/README.md

 ## Concept

-Conceptually, the library draws upon the SSN Ontology.
+Conceptually, the exporter draws upon the SSN Ontology.
 The best way to get started is to familiarize yourself with the ontology by reading the [original paper](http://dx.doi.org/10.1016/j.websem.2012.05.003).